zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts an :zeek:type:`enum` to an :zeek:type:`int`.

-   :e: The :zeek:type:`enum` to convert.
+   :param e: The :zeek:type:`enum` to convert.

    :returns: The :zeek:type:`int` value that corresponds to the :zeek:type:`enum`.